Beebeetown, Iowa

 Beebeetown is an unincorporated town in Harrison County, Iowa, USA.

 History

 Beebeetown was founded in 1880.
+The population was 50 in 1940.

 Beebeetown Highschool was closed in the 1978 and consolidated with Persia, Iowa and Neola, Iowa's school districts to form Tri-Center School District.

-Beebeetown is home to the Twisted Tail Restaurant, a diner who won the 2020 Iowa Cattlemen Competition burger competition.
+Beebeetown is home to the Twisted Tail Restaurant, a diner that won the 2020 Iowa Cattlemen Competition burger competition.